 - Avoid alcoholic beverages and vitamins for at least 24 hours BEFORE starting to collect urine and during the collection period.
 Do not discontinue medications unless instructed to do so by your physician, but inform the laboratory which medications you are taking.

-- Start the timed collection period with the first morning void.
+- Start the timed collection period with the first-morning void.
 DISCARD THIS VOIDING since the urine was formed prior to the collection period.
 Write the time on the container and requisition.
 COLLECT ALL SUBSEQUENT VOIDINGS UNTIL THE SAME TIME ON THE SECOND DAY, emptying the bladder and adding this last void to the collection container.

 - All timed urine collection bottles should be REFRIGERATED during collection.
 Preservative may have been added to the container; this may be caustic.
 Please be careful not to spill any of the preservative.
 (If the patient has a catheter, the collection bag should be kept on ice between empties.)

 Measure and record the timed collection volume in the appropriate area on the test request form.
 Submit only the required aliquot of a well-mixed total collection.
 Refer to the test elsewhere in this Laboratory Test Guide to determine the appropriate pH adjustment.
-Carefully following instructions for urine collections will avoid the necessity of recollecting specimens.
+Carefully following instructions for urine collection will avoid the necessity of recollecting specimens.

 Random Urine Collection

-For random urines the patient should void into a clean container.
+For random urines, the patient should void into a clean container.
 The specimen should be labeled and refrigerated until pick up.
 A clean catch or midstream specimen is preferred.
 The patient should void a small amount of urine before collecting in a clean container.

 Virology Specimen Collection

-Sputum, BAL, Bronchial Washes and Tracheal Aspirates
+Sputum, BAL, Bronchial Washes, and Tracheal Aspirates

 These specimens should be placed in sterile containers.
 Maintain at 4° C before and during transport to the laboratory.

 Rub regular sized flocked swab over posterior pharynx or both tonsillar fossae.
 In cases of mumps, swab the inflamed orifices of Stenson's ducts.
 Swabs should be vigorously rubbed over any open lesions in mouth or throat.
-Break or cut swab making sure that the swab shaft doesn't extend beyond the top of the vial, secure cap and check to see that the swab end is immersed in the universal transport media (UTM).
+Break or cut swab making sure that the swab shaft doesn't extend beyond the top of the vial, secure the cap, and check to see that the swab end is immersed in the universal transport media (UTM).
 Maintain at 4° C before and during transport to the laboratory.

 Conjunctiva (Eye) Swab

-Collect 5-10 grams of stool in clean container.
+Collect 5-10 grams of stool in a clean container.
 Maintain at 4° C before and during transport to the laboratory.

-Clean catch should be collected in sterile container.
+Clean catch should be collected in a sterile container.
 First morning voids usually contain the highest titers of virus.
 Maintain at 4° C before and during transport to the laboratory.